divyakorey1211-bit/Online-retail-sales-dashboard/README.md

 ## 📄 Dataset

-* Source: Public/sample dataset (replace with actual source).
+* Source: Public/sample dataset
-* Performed **light data preparation in Python** (cleaning, merging tables, basic feature engineering).
+* Performed ** data preparation in Python** (cleaning, merging tables, basic feature engineering).
-* Shifted year range from **2017 → 2020–2024** to create a modern analysis window.
+* Shifted the year range from 2017 → 2020–2024 to build a more relevant, modern analysis window.
-* Original dataset had **budget only for a single year**; additional yearly budgets were created **inside Power BI** to support multi‑year budget vs actual analysis.
+* All further data shaping and modeling were completed in Power BI and Power Query.
 ---

-## 📊 Dashboard Overview

-### **Page 1 – Sales Overview**

-* Revenue & profit KPIs
-* Product category performance
-* State‑wise contribution map
-* Margin percentage and trend visuals

-### **Page 2 – Customer Insights**

-* Top customers by profit & revenue
-* Customer concentration (Pareto 80/20)
-* Regional profitability
-* Multi-year customer behavior trends

----

 ## 🎯 Key Insights Delivered

 * **Wholesale channels contribute over 50% of total revenue**, signaling both strength and dependency.
 * **California and Illinois** lead in profitability, setting high performance benchmarks.
-* A **small group of high-value customers** drives a majority of profit — highlighting the need for targeted retention strategies.
+* A **small group of high-value customers** drives a majority of profit,highlighting the need for targeted retention strategies.
 * Year-over-year trends help identify growth drivers and focus areas.

----

-## 🔧 How to Use This Project

-1. Open `Online_sales_dashboard.pbix` in Power BI Desktop.
-2. Ensure `Regional_sales_data_enriched.xlsx` is in the same directory (if the PBIX references it).
-3. Use the filters on the dashboard pages to explore revenue, customers, and regions.
-4. Review the Python notebook for a quick look at the data preparation steps.

 ---